-Ever wondered whether you’ll be stopped by customs when trying to bring a swag bag of French ham and cheese across the border?
-Read up on the government guidelines for bringing food into the UK, plus our tips on what to bring back from foodie holiday destinations.
+Read up on the government guidelines for bringing food into the UK, plus our tips on what to bring back from our favourite foodie holiday destinations.

 What food can I bring into the UK if I’m coming from a country within the EU?

-According to Government body Border Force, if you’re travelling from a country within the European Union, you may bring in any meat, dairy or other animal products such as honey, fish or ‘bivalves’ (oysters, mussels or clams etc).
+According to government body Border Force, if you’re travelling from a country within the EU, you may bring in any meat, dairy or other animal products such as honey, fish or ‘bivalves’ (oysters, mussels or clams etc).

 You can also bring an unlimited amount of alcohol into the UK, as long as it’s for a gift or personal use and transported by you in hold luggage, although if you’re bringing in very large quantities, you may be questioned by a Border Force officer.
 For more on alcohol restrictions, read the Border Force document on Travelling to the UK.